transdigiware/blockchain/howto/ibp-console-certificates.md

 ### Expired certificates
 {: #ibp-console-identities-expired-certs}

 When certificates expire, it is likely that peer, orderer, and channel operations will fail but it is still possible to update the certificates.
+The process to address them depends on whether they are MSP admin certificates or enrollment certificates.

 #### Admin certificates
 {: #ibp-console-identities-expired-certs-admin}